Discrimination based on skin tone: Business

 A 2014 meta-analysis of racial discrimination in product markets found extensive evidence of minority applicants being quoted higher prices for products.
-A 1995 study found that car dealers "quoted significantly lower prices to white males than to black or female test buyers using identical, scripted bargaining strategies."
+A 1995 study found that car dealers "quoted significantly lower prices to white males than to black or female test buyers using identical, scripted bargaining strategies".
 A 2013 study found that eBay sellers of iPods received 21 percent more offers if a white hand held the iPod in the photo than a black hand.

-A 2014 study in the Journal of Economic Growth found that anti-black violence and terrorism, as well as segregation laws, reduced the economic activity and innovation of African Americans.
+A 2014 study in the Journal of Economic Growth found that anti-Black violence and terrorism, as well as segregation laws, reduced the economic activity and innovation of African Americans.

-Today, the "thick" black female body is celebrated within the black community, but according to critical race theorist Gentles-Peart, this does not negate the persistence of white colonialist views that presented black women's stereotypically "thicker" bodies as unattractive.
+Into the 21st century, the "thick" Black female body is celebrated within the Black community.
+According to critical race theorist Gentles-Peart, this does not negate the persistence of white colonialist views that presented black women's stereotypically "thicker" bodies as unattractive.
 African-Americans have historically faced discrimination in terms of getting access to credit.
-A 2020 audit study of 17 banks found that black business owners who sought loans under the Paycheck Protection Program got substantially worse treatment than white business owners.
+A 2020 audit study of 17 banks found that Black business owners who sought loans under the Paycheck Protection Program got substantially worse treatment than white business owners.
 Bus drivers engaged in substantial discrimination against black passengers relative to white passengers.